If you want to know how to use behavioral targeting to increase online conversions, you’ve come to the right place.

 Real-world example: Community art retailer Threadless was able to increase purchases 4x by using dynamic Facebook ads to show relevant artwork to a broad audience.

 By using ads designed to show off multiple products relevant to new audiences, the company was able to make more sales and keep the campaign cost efficient.

-#2 Retarget interested shoppers who didn’t purchase
+#2 Retarget potential customers who didn’t purchase

 What it is: Reach people who show interest in your Facebook ads or onsite, but haven’t yet purchased.

 Why you should consider it: Only 2% of shoppers convert on their first visit to an online store, according to Adroll data.